jshint/node-jshint/README.md

 Note: This bypasses any .jshintrc files.

+## File Extensions

+Default extension for files is ".js".
+If you want to use JSHint with other file extensions (.json), you need to pass this extra extension as an option

+    --extra-ext .json

 ## Default Options

 The CLI uses the default options that come with JSHint.
 However, if it locates a .jshintrc file in your home directory (~/) it will use those options first.